Entrepreneurship is a tricky business. It is a journey filled with rewards, failures, and uncertainties alike.

 Naval Ravikant is an entrepreneur and an active angel investor based out of Silicon Valley.
-He is considered one of the Silicon Valley legends.
+He is considered one of Silicon Valley’s legends.

 He is best known for creating AngelList, a website for startups, angel investors, and startup job seekers.

-He is also a founder of many successful startups – Epinions (now Shopping.com), Vast.com, Venture Hacks, The Hit Forge, MetaStable, Spearhead – to name a few.
+He is also the founder of many successful startups – Epinions (now Shopping.com), Vast.com, Venture Hacks, The Hit Forge, MetaStable, Spearhead – to name a few.

 Along with building many successful ventures himself, he also invested early-stage in over 200 startups, many of which today are unicorns.

-Some of his notable investments are Twitter, Facebook, Uber, Stack Overflow, Neuralink, Notion, Gumroad, and Udemy.
+Some of his notable investments include Twitter, Facebook, Uber, Stack Overflow, Neuralink, Notion, Gumroad, and Udemy.